Responding to an application

 Whether you file a response or not, you should still attend the hearing if you are notified a hearing has been listed.

-As part of an independent tribunal, QCAT staff members are unable to provide you with any legal advice – including whether you should file a response or make a counter-application or your chances of success.
-You can get independent legal advice about your rights from a private solicitor or a community legal centre.
+As part of an independent tribunal, QCAT staff members cannot provide you with legal advice, including on whether you should file a response, make a counter-application or what your chances are of success.
+Access the fact sheet QCAT registry services – what staff can and cannot do.